GabrielHoffman/qtlPlots/README.md

 ```

 ### Description
-Plotting functions take in a `GRanges` object where `scores` defines the value to be plotted on the y-axis.
+Plotting functions take in a `GRanges` object where `scores` defines the value to be plotted on the y-axis:

  * `plotMht()` Manhattan plot for local region
  * `plotPosterior()` Posterior probabilities in local region

- In addition, there are 2 other functions
+ In addition, there are 2 other functions:

  * `plotEnsGenes()` Plot ENSBMLE genes
  * `plotBed()` Plot genome intervals